nmcl/C--SIM/ClassLib/src/README.md

     solaris_thread - This is the Solaris threads implementation.

-    gnu_thread - This is the interface to Gnu's thread package.
+    posix_thread - This is the interface to posix threads package.
+Used for Linux.

     cpp_task - This is the interface to the C++ Task library.

     c_thread - This is the C threads implementation.

+    nt_thread - This is the thread implementation for Windows (NT) threads.
+May work for other versions of Windows, but has not been tested.

+    rex_thread - This is the thread implementation for the Rex threads package.